BIM2SIM/bim2sim/docs/source/simulation-guide/simulation-types.md

 if minimum IFC requirements are fulfilled:
 * IFC-Version: IFC4
 * Validity: The IFC file must be valid (fulfill all rules of its schema)
-* Space Boundaries: IfcRelSpaceBoundary Instances should be included of type 2ndLevel (either IfcRelSpaceBoundary2ndLevel (optimum) or IfcRelSpaceBoundary with Description 2ndLevel)
+* Space Boundaries: IfcRelSpaceBoundary elements should be included of type 2ndLevel (either IfcRelSpaceBoundary2ndLevel (optimum) or IfcRelSpaceBoundary with Description 2ndLevel)
 * Quality of Space Boundaries: The provided space boundary data must be